3 Reasons Why You’re Not Getting Better At Lifting Heavy Things

 “I haven’t come across anything yet that can’t be cured by getting stronger.”

-It resonated with me, and save for male pattern baldness I agree with it 100%.
+It stuck with me, and save for male pattern baldness I agree with it 100%.

-BTW: if you’re actually in a Laser Tag league, I want to hang out with you.
+BTW: If you’re actually in a Laser Tag league, congratulations.
+You’re awesome.

-And to that point, even if someone’s goal is fat loss, the more muscle they have1 the less “aggressive” they’ll have to be on the dietary side of the equation.
-This isn’t to imply the process is any easier and that you’re less likely to want to stab someone in the throat from being hangry.
-But for all intents and purposes, those who have more muscle (and therefore probably a solid base of strength) are in a good spot when it comes to tinkering and dialing things in.
+And to that point, even if someone’s goal is fat loss, the more muscle they have the less “aggressive” they’ll have to be on the dietary side of the equation.
+This isn’t to imply the process is any easier and that you’re less likely to want to stab someone in the throat whenever you’re hangry.
+But, for all intents and purposes, those who have more muscle (and therefore probably a solid base of strength) generally don’t need to go into “I hate my life mode” when it comes to dieting.

 Stronger people tend to be more resilient and don’t get hurt as much either.
-The saying “strength training can be corrective“ is 100% spot on.
+The saying “getting strong(er) is corrective“ can’t be stated enough.

 So what are some factors that prevent or deter people from getting stronger?

-Omitting the obvious culprits like not staying in tune with the concept of progressive overload, listening to one syllable that comes out of Tracy Anderson’s mouth, or preferring to spend your free time binge watching Netflix, below are a few less common talked about factors.
+Omitting the obvious culprits like not using progressive overload, listening to one syllable that comes out of Tracy Anderson’s mouth, or, you know, dying, below are a few less common talked about factors.

 I put this first because: